NielParekh/Data-Structures-Lab/README.md

  - Application of Stack - Infix to Postifix Conversion and Postfix Evaluation
  - Application of Queue - Assigning Jobs to queues based on minimum wait time
  - Generating Exression Tree given infix expression and Traversing using inorder,preorder,postorder methods
+ - Creating a binary search tree given names and finding grandparents,grandchildren and siblings